rmclarklab/Tetur_eQTL/README.md

 # Expression QTL (eQTL) of <i>Tetranychus urticae</i> (a generalist spider-mite herbivore)
 This is a repo for the data analysis pipeline of Tetranychus urticae eQTL project. </br>
-eQTL is QTL explaining gene expression, can be identified via association analysis between genotype and gene expression.
+eQTL is QTL explaining gene expression, and it can be identified via association analysis between genotype and gene expression.

-## eQTL Project introduction
+## Experimental design
   To initiate eQTL project, we collected a total of 458 isogenic pools of the recombinant inbred lines (RIL).
 Briefly, a susceptible ROS-ITi (diploid mother, ♀) and more resistant MR-VPi (haploid father, ♂) inbred strains are employed as the founder strains (F0).
 By crossing the two parental strains, we collected F1 female (diploid).
-And F1 female lay eggs without ferterlization developing into males (F2, haploid), which are back crossed to the susceptible ROS-ITi strain.
-For each F2 male backcross, all offsprings are collected to generate one single isogenic pool.
+And F1 female lay eggs without ferterlization developing into males (F2, haploid), which are back crossed to the susceptible ROS-ITi female.
+For each F2 male backcross, all offsprings are collected to generate one single isogenic pool for RNA-seq extraction.
-  Because the recombination events happended during F1 reproducing F2 male, the  RILs have different genotypic compositions which provided the foundamental basis for eQTL analysis.
-RNA was extracted from individual RIL isogenic populations, which are used for genotyping and phenotyping (phenotype data is gene expression level, See below for detail).

 ## Table of contents